How to Get a Brazilian Visa for U.S. Citizen?

 Business Letter – You will need to submit a letter from the sponsoring company with letter heading describing the nature of the sponsoring company business, explaining the relationship of the visa applicant, applicant position held within the company, and clearly stating why the visa applicant is visiting Brazil.

 IMPORTANT when submitting the business letter you attached the following on “No technical work or assistance would be provided during a stay in Brazil.

-Other Forms of Identifications – Driver’s license showing address if your address in not clear you will need to enlarge to show your address better.
+Other Forms of Identifications – Driver’s license showing address if your address is not clear you will need to enlarge to show your address better.

 - Connecticut & Rhode Island – When submitting via a family member of expediting visa company your application the copy of your driver’s license must be notarized.

 - Boston – When submitting your application via a family member or visa expediting company you will need to complete the Boston Letter of Authorization.